List of Watchmen characters: Sister Night

 When Veidt manufactures another squid attack to upend Trieu's plans to harness Manhattan's powers, killing her in the process, Angela finds safety in a local theater, where Will Reeves has taken her kids.
 She shares a moment of clarity with Will and she finally accepts him as her grandfather, allowing him to stay with them as they take her children home.
 Her oldest son Topher learns at this time that she is Sister Night.
-When she arrives home, Angela realizes that Manhattan may have transferred his powers into an egg, something he indicated was possible on the first night they met.
-Angela eats the raw egg.
-She then starts to see if she can walk across water as the episode abruptly ends.
+When she arrives home, Angela realizes that Manhattan may have transferred his powers into an egg, which she proceeds to eat.